-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2018.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 2000D (labelled Canon T7 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 2000D provides 24 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 2000D provides 24 MP.

 In this particular case, the Canon 1300D and the Canon 2000D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 2000D is slightly lighter (2 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 2000D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.